Introduction

 Clipping

 The graphing library has build into it clipping functions.
-Data that extends byond the margins is simply chopped off.
+Data that extends beyond the margins is simply chopped off.

 View source code